 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

-The up-to-date audio driver will make your microphone run in the tip-top condition, and you should be able to use the microphone on Zoom as normal.
+The up-to-date audio driver should make you use the microphone on Zoom without trouble.
 If this method isn’t helpful, there are a few more fixes to try.

 Fix 4 – Modify Zoom’s audio settings

-If your microphone works well on other programs and only runs into problems on Zoom, the reason may be the app’s audio settings.
-You can adjust the settings as follow and see whether this brings back your input device.
+If your microphone works well on other programs and only runs into problems on Zoom, the reason may be the app’s settings.
+You can adjust the settings as follows and see whether this brings back your audio input.

 1) Launch Zoom.
 Then, click the cogwheel icon on the top right corner to enter Zoom’s settings.

 2) Click the Audio tab, select the right microphone you’re using from the drop-down menu next to Microphone.